 What is a pumpkin spice latte?

 When comparing this to a regular latte, this pumpkin spice latte hits different!

-The combination of the spicy pumpkin spice mix and sweetness of the pumpkin puree will get you through the colder days.
+The combination of the spicy pumpkin spice mix and sweetness of the pumpkin purée will get you through the colder days.

 Why is this drink so popular?

-You can make the pumpkin puree used for this recipe at home as well, and I will tell you how to do so further down.
+You can make the pumpkin purée used for this recipe at home as well, and I will tell you how to do so further down.
 Your house will smell absolutely delicious after making this coffee.

 Which ingredients do I need to make this pumpkin spice latte?

 For this recipe, you will need quite a few different ingredients, but it will be worth the time and effort you put into it.
 Have a look below for the full ingredients list:

 - Whipped cream